How to Add Volunteer Experience to LinkedIn in 3 Steps

 How Else Should I Optimize My LinkedIn Profile?

 Optimizing your LinkedIn profile is essential if you want to land a new job.
 It’s one of the best ways to show up in search results and end up with hiring managers and recruiters sliding into your DMs, instead of you reaching out (make sure you know how to respond when a recruiter reaches out to you on LinkedIn, too—we know it’s coming your way soon!).

 To start optimizing your profile, you’ll want to add a cover photo and profile photo, fill out all the sections completely, and write a headline and description with strategic keywords targeted to your niche or desired role.

-The easiest way to check what to optimize your LinkedIn profile is with Teal’s free LinkedIn Review Tool.
+The easiest way to check what to optimize your LinkedIn profile is with Teal's free LinkedIn Profile Review tool.
 You’ll stand out to recruiters in just a few clicks.
 The tool is an easy-to-use Google Chrome extension.
 It will analyze your profile and provide personalized, strategic recommendations to help you improve.